benabernathy/magnetron/README.md

 information will not be registered with the tracker.

-Like the configuration, Magnetron provides the ability to generate a default password configuration for you to start with.
+Like the configuration, Magnetron provides the ability to generate a default password configuration file for you to start with.
 This is done by running the following command.

 ```shell
 magnetron password init passwords.yml